Haratin: Origins

-During the Roman occupation of Mauretania, the Godala Berber tribe fled to the south towards the Draa oasis and enslaved the local Haratin population.
+Legal Status

 They have historically inherited their slave status and family occupation, have been endogamous, and socially segregated.
 Some communities differentiated two types of slaves, one called 'Abid or "slave" and Haratin or "freed slave".
 However, per anthropologist John Shoup, both 'Abid and Haratin were not free to own land or had equivalent property rights.
 Regardless of whether they were technically free or not, they were treated as socially inferior in the communities they lived in.
 Being denied the right and the ability to own any land, they historically survived by accepting a patron-client serf relationship either as domestic servant or as share-cropping labor (khammasin).

+Black Guard

-They became a common target of mandatory conscription by the Moroccan ruler Ismail Ibn Sharif as he sought to build a military that had no social or cultural attachment to any other Arab or Berber group in Maghreb.
+They became a common target of mandatory conscription by the Moroccan ruler Sultan Ismail Ibn Sharif (himself having a Haratin mother) as he sought to build a military that had no social or cultural attachment to any other Arab or Berber group in Maghreb.
 He conscripted the majority of able-bodied male Haratin and 'Abid that were present in Morocco at the time.
 This army was then commonly coerced into a series of wars in order to consolidate Ibn Sharif's power.

+Culture

+The Haratin speak Maghrebi Arabic dialects and Berber languages.

+Music

+In Mauritania, a lot of the music of the Haratin is dedicated to religion.
+For example, there is the Madih which are evening songs of men and women gathered around the tidinet lute, a kettledrum and a cyclical drum which are songs of praise for the Islamic prophet Muhammad.
+There is also dhikr which are devotional recitations accompanied instrumentally.
+The Bonjé (ambience) music genre consists of dance songs, praise songs and songs to welcome people.
+A famous opening piece of both the Madih and Bonjé is Bismillahi Bismirasul (In the name of God, in the name of the Prophet).

 Haratin communities

+The Haratin people are spread west of the Sahara Desert, mostly in Mauritania, Morocco, and Western Sahara.
+However, a small number are also spread across several countries, such as Senegal and Algeria.